TechingCrewMatt/com-techingcrew-cordova-adcolony/README.md

 # com-techingcrew-cordova-adcolony
 Free and open source Cordova plugin for AdColony rewarded videos

+1. Install the plugin
+2. Add the following JavaScript functions to your project.
+3. Replace the arguments in initColony with your development App Id and Zone Id.
+In production, requests fro video ads are not filled as      often as you'd like.
+Test your implementation with development credentials.
+4. On deviceready call initColony().
 <pre>
   <code>
             var success = function (result) {